Illustration of a woman with curly hair and a blue shirt, with icons representing health, medical aid, and housing around her.

 We need sustainable solutions.

-Training standards and credential portability vary widely across state lines¹
+Training standards and credential portability vary widely across state lines**

 A COHERENT DIRECT CARE WORKFORCE ARCHITECTURe